 On the Big Screen

 If you have a larger Android device, such as a tablet or Chromebook, you'll get even more out of Moon Phase Pro.
 The moon imagery itself is bigger and better, of course, but the layout is also optimized to make the most of the big screen.

 If you're rocking a Wear OS smartwatch, Moon Phase Pro has a couple of ways to bring its unique imagery and functionality to your wrist.

 First, we've got a watch face, shown here.
 It features the same live moon graphic as our phone app, has a choice of analog or digital style, and supports up to 4 complications (to display information from other watch apps).

 And speaking of complications, Moon Phase Pro is also a complication provider for other watch faces.
 Data available include the current phase – in text or icon format – as well as moon rise and set times.
 There's even "large image" provider that will put our trademark live-moon image in the background of any watch face that supports this feature.

-Note: the Android Wear app is included in the purchase of Moon Phase Pro, but must be installed separately onto your watch.
+Note: the Wear OS app is included in the purchase of Moon Phase Pro, but must be installed separately onto your watch.